Giacomo Puccini: Later works

 After 1904, Puccini's compositions were less frequent.
 In 1906 Giacosa died and, in 1909, there was a scandal after Puccini's wife, Elvira, falsely accused their maid Doria Manfredi of having an affair with Puccini.
 Finally, in 1912, the death of Giulio Ricordi, Puccini's editor and publisher, ended a productive period of his career.

+Giorgio Polacco recalled the tempestuous relationship between Puccini and Toscanini.
+Puccini sent Toscanini some panettone.
+The composer recalled that they were not on speaking terms and wired him "PANETTONE SENT BY MISTAKE.
+PUCCINI."
+The conductor wired back: "PANETTONE EATEN BY MISTAKE.
+TOSCANINI.”